|Instrumentation:||wind ensemble, percussion quartet|

 Commisions and Awards

-- commissioned by TorQ and the Ontario Provincial Honour Band with generous support from the Canada Arts Council.
+- commissioned by TorQ and the Ontario Provincial Honour Band with generous support from the Canada Council for the Arts.